open-metadata/OpenMetadata/docs/openmetadata/connectors/mysql.md

 ### 5. Enable/disable the data profiler

 The data profiler ingests usage information for tables.
-This enables you to assess the frequency of use, reliability, and other details.&#x20;
+This enables you to assess the frequency of use, reliability, and other details.

 #### data\_profiler\_enabled